nodejs/node/doc/api/child_process.markdown

    process.on('message').
 3. `'ignore'` - Do not set this file descriptor in the child.
 Note that io.js will always open fd 0 - 2 for the processes it spawns.
-When any of these is ignored io.js will open `/dev/null` and attach it to the child's fd.
+When any of these is ignored io.js will open `/dev/null` and attach it to the child’s fd.
 4. `Stream` object - Share a readable or writable stream that refers to a tty, file, socket, or a pipe with the child process.
-The stream's underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
+The stream’s underlying file descriptor is duplicated in the child process to the fd that corresponds to the index in the `stdio` array.
 Note that the stream must have an underlying descriptor (file streams do not until the `'open'`